Flashlight (Jessie J song)

-Hailee Steinfeld performs a version of "Flashlight" titled the "Sweet Life Mix" in the film Pitch Perfect 2.
-Her version of the song is included on the special edition of the film's soundtrack as well as Japanese version of Steinfeld's debut EP, Haiz (2015).
+Hailee Steinfeld performed a version of "Flashlight" (titled the "Sweet Life Mix") in the film Pitch Perfect 2.
+Her version of the song is included on the special edition of the film's soundtrack, as well as Japanese version of Steinfeld's debut EP, Haiz (2015).
+It would eventually be certified Gold by Recorded Music New Zealand (RMNZ).
+A remix titled the "Math Club Remix" is also included on the Target exclusive version of the special edition.

 Composition

 According to the sheet music published at musicnotes.com, the song has a tempo of 74 beats per minute.
 Jessie J's version is in the key of F major.
 Hailee Steinfeld's version is in E-flat major.